heraldofgargos/godot-fmod-integration/README.md

 ### Playing sounds using FMOD Core / Low Level API

-You can load and play any sound file in your project directory by using the FMOD Low Level API bindings.
+You can load and play any sound file in your project directory using the FMOD Low Level API bindings.
 Similar to Studio events these instances have to be released manually.
 Refer to FMOD's documentation pages for a list of compatible sound formats.
 If you're using FMOD Studio it's unlikely you'll have to use this API though.

 ```gdscript
 # create a sound